TimothyChenAllen/stacker-mentor/README.md

 ## Lesson 3.
 Preserve and use state

 **Objective**.
-Use the hook `useState` to preserve the state of the user's favorite language
+Use the hook `useState` to preserve the state of the user's favorite language using a controlled `input`.

+## Lesson 4.
+Read data from an API

+**Objective**.
+Read data from an existing API

+Admittedly this is a big jump, but I started to just go with it when the stacker-mentor proposed it.
+This reaches out to https://jsonplaceholder.typicode.com/todos/1 and fetches JSON from it.